scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 We need to rewrite it to abstract over the two types of `UptimeClient`.
 We'll do this in two stages:
-first we'll get the class and method headers compiling, then we'll turn our attention to the method bodies.
+first we'll rewrite the class and method signatures, then the method bodies.
-Starting with the method headers:
+Starting with the method signatures:

 - comment out the body of `getTotalUptime`
   (replace it with `???` to make everything compile);